pm2-hive/pm2-hive.github.io/docs/features/watch-restart.md

 As specified in the [Schema](http://pm2.keymetrics.io/docs/usage/application-declaration/#declaration-via-js-json-or-json5-file):

 - `watch` can be a boolean, an array of paths or a string representing a path.
 Default to `false`
-- `ignore_watch` can be an array of paths or a string, it'll be interpreted by [chokidar](https://github.com/paulmillr/chokidar#path-filtering) as a glob or a regular expression.
+- `ignore_watch` can be an array of paths or a string, it will be interpreted by [chokidar](https://github.com/paulmillr/chokidar#path-filtering) as a glob or a regular expression.
 - `watch_options` is an object that will replace options given to chokidar.
 Please refer to [chokidar documentation](https://github.com/paulmillr/chokidar#api) for the definition.

 PM2 is giving chokidar these Default options: